Late Disclosure of Evidence in a Child Custody Case

 The Court of Appeals did not have to conclude that it was impossible for the father to have done these things in response to the expert’s supplemental report but, instead, only that he did not have a “fair opportunity” to do so.

-Precluding Use of Evidence Disclosed Late Versus as a Sanction for Contempt
+Precluding Use of Evidence of Late Disclosure Versus as a Sanction for Contempt

 The Arizona Court of Appeals then distinguished the ruling in this case from the ruling in the Hays vs. Gama case.